Dr Elizabeth Hale

 Phone: +61 2 6773 2356

 Elizabeth Hale is a Senior Lecturer in English and Writing.
 She has published widely on topics in children's literature, nineteenth-century literature, and classical reception studies.
 Elizabeth grew up in New Zealand, and studied English Literature and Latin at the University of Otago, before gaining her MA and PhD in English at Brandeis University in the United States.
-She has worked at UNE since 2002, and is currently Chair of the Research Committee, where she oversees the School of Arts's program of research support.
+She has worked at UNE since 2002, and is currently Chair of the School of Arts Teaching and Learning Committee.

 BA Honours (1st Class) in English Literature and Latin, University of Otago; MA, PhD in English Literature, Brandeis University.